 ESG Credentials, Excluded Activities and the need for enhanced due diligence may have been identified and analysed by using, but not exclusively, HSBCs proprietary ESG Materiality Framework and ratings, sub-fundamental qualitative research and corporate engagement.
-The Investment Adviser relied on expertise, research and information provided by well-established financial data providers.
+The Investment Adviser may have relied on expertise, research and information provided by well-established financial data providers.

 The sub-fund was actively managed and did not track a benchmark.
-The sub-fund had an internal or external target to outperform the Reference Benchmark.
+The sub-fund had an internal or external target to outperform the Reference Benchmark, Bloomberg US Aggregate.